sowmrang/tseval/README.md

 ### Usage

-Refer to the class com.tsexpval.sample.Sample under sources to understand how to use the library to evaluate an expresion with time series datasets.
+Refer to the class com.tevl.sample.Sample under sources to understand how to use the library to evaluate an expresion with time series datasets.

 #### Step by step walkthrough

-The code fragments below are extracted from com.tsexpval.sample.Sample.
+The code fragments below are extracted from com.tevl.sample.Sample.
 For full working code, refer to that class.

 * Create an expression using SpelExpression.
 Specify the expression to be processed in the form of String.